Jordan Burroughs: 2007–08

 For his sophomore year in college, he made adjustments with which he finished regular season with a 34–6 record.
 He also set a single-season record, scoring 98 dual takedowns and surrendering just seven on the year, marking one of UNL's best sophomore seasons.
 As the top-seed at the Big 12 Championships, Burroughs made his way to the title with technical fall and major decisions and was also named the Outstanding Wrestler of the tournament.
 At the NCAAs, he capped three victories up until the semifinals, where he was downed by Hawkeyes' legend Brent Metcalf.
 He placed third after defeating J.P.
 O'Connor and Josh Churella in his last matches of the season, claiming All-American honors.

 2008–09

-During his junior year he won the Cliff Keen title (with wins over returning AA O'Connor and defending NCAA champion Jordan Leen), where he was named the Outstanding Wrestler.
+During his junior year he won the Cliff Keen title (with wins over returning AA J.P.
+O'Connor of Harvard and defending NCAA champion Jordan Leen of Cornell), where he was named the Outstanding Wrestler.
 He also broke the school's single-season dual takedown record for the second straight year with 117 in 19 duals, only giving up one himself, to future three-time Bellator MMA World Champion Michael Chandler.
 Burroughs then claimed his second Big 12 title with wins over Oklahoma State's Neil Erisman and once again over Chandler.
 Entering as an undefeated (34–0) top-seed, he claimed his first NCAA title by beating fellow undefeated (17–0) second-seed Mike Poeta in the finals.
 He also defeated future UFC fighter Gregor Gillespie in the semifinals.